fdch/puradata/README.md

-# Puradata
+# README

 This is a set of helper scripts to translate Pd's internal documentation (docs, extra) into other languages.
+The code is located [here](https://github.com/fdch/puradata)

 # Steps